Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 Introduction to programming and problem solving in an object-oriented language with emphasis on basic programming constructs, arrays, debugging, software engineering practices, and the fundamentals of file handling.

-CSC 170L Computer Programming Laboratory I (1 Credits)
+CSC 170L Computer Programming I Laboratory (1 Credits)

 CSC 200 Advanced Computer Concepts (3 Credits)